Myria-de/Win11Bypass/README.md

 ## Automated English translation:

-Create a new ISO file for reinstalling Windows 11 on any hardware.
+Create a new ISO file for installing Windows 11 on any hardware.

 Usage: mk_bypass_iso.bat ISO_File